A New People

 Much has been done both by Foreign and by British scholars to amend the Latin text, and to bring out more clearly the poet’s meaning in the many obscure phrases and sentences which occur in his writings.
 [3]

-The Latin integrum was closely synonymous with unum, and ordo could be interpreted as unitas, but also had senses as ■array does nowadays.
 Ab integro, nascitur ordo sæclorum, could be paraphrased as from one, many will come.
-The Seal says the opposite: out of many, one.
+The Seal says the opposite: of many, one, e pluribus, unum.

 Further, Charles Thomson was a Presbyterian.
 Would he regard a sibyl as an elder, an authority, or an executive agency?
 Sibylline rituals were pagan.
 They involved narcotics and burnt offerings.
-The women were uneducated; spoke instructed by their ancient ministers.
+The women had no education and spoke instructed by their ancient priests.

-■Pär Fabian Lagerkvist gave the ancient prejudice quite an adequate description in his story “Sibyl”.
-It is about a simple peasant girl taken to pronounce prophesies in a temple.
-She does not have mind as well as status enough to oppose the mythology.
+Pär Fabian Lagerkvist gave the ancient prejudice quite an adequate description in his story “Sibyl”, about a simple peasant girl taken to pronounce prophesies in a temple.
+She does not have mind and status enough to oppose the mythology.
 She depends on the temple for food, clothing, and a roof over her head.
-The ancient girl cannot make a good pattern for the American democracy.

 Notes for Emily Dickinson’s poetry